vaishnavisharma6/vaishnavisharma6.github.io/projects.markdown

 In this work, We consider minimum energy control problem with unknown cost function setting and leverage the insights gained in known dynamics and cost setting to design a structure-aware Bayesian optimization framework (specifically using GP-UCB algorithm).
-By restricting the search to a lower-dimensional, dynam- ically relevant subspace, our approach effectively mitigates the curse of dimensionality and significantly im- proves accuracy.
+By restricting the search to a lower-dimensional, dynamically relevant subspace, our approach effectively mitigates the curse of dimensionality and significantly improves accuracy.